elHornair/seb-release/README.md

   settings in a Modal.
 Depending on the case, the modal might just display a confirmation button and a list of items, that would be affected by the bulk action.
-* For ease of development and a quick start, we decided to mirror the application to [this](https://github.com/elHornair/seb-release) Github repository, so we can use the free and automatic CI/CD features of Vercel.
-This is not a long term solution (Vercel should be connected to the original Github repo).
+* For ease of development and a quick start, we decided to mirror the application to [this](https://github.com/elHornair/seb-release) GitHub repository, so we can use the free and automatic CI/CD features of Vercel.
+This is not a long term solution (Vercel should be connected to the original GitHub repo, which will require a [Vercel license](https://vercel.com/pricing), costing 20 USD / month).
+When the CI/CD setup is moved to an internal server, Vercel will not be needed anymore.
 * Security: storing the authentication token in the browsers Local Storage might or might not have unwanted security implications.
 For the POC we decided to accept that.
 For a production application, this should be looked into further.